 REHA 520 Group and Individual Evaluation

 3 cr.
-(Sp, Su) Provides training in the proper evaluation, selection, and administration of psychological and vocational tests as well as correct interpretation and use of test results.
+(Sp odd/live, Sp even/online, Su odd) Provides training in the proper evaluation, selection, and administration of psychological and vocational tests as well as correct interpretation and use of test results.
 Clinical interviewing techniques are also covered.

 REHA 521 Advanced Individual Counseling

 3 cr.
-Prerequisite: REHA 505.
-(F) Builds upon previous counseling knowledge about theories and dynamics, integrating techniques and skills of advanced individual counseling.
+Prerequisite: (F even/online, F odd/live) Builds upon previous counseling knowledge about theories and dynamics, integrating techniques and skills of advanced individual counseling.
 Students will be given opportunities to experience, practice, and develop an understanding of the use of these advanced skills.

 REHA 523 Advanced Group Counseling

 3 cr.
-(Sp, Su-1 week) Provides students with a foundational understanding of group development, dynamics, and theories in relation to group and family counseling and therapy.
+(Sp live, Su-1 week live) Provides students with a foundational understanding of group development, dynamics, and theories in relation to group and family counseling and therapy.
 Leadership styles, techniques, and roles are explored, and ethical and legal issues related to group and family interventions are discussed.
 The course utilizes a combination of lecture and student participation and leadership in an experiential group process.

 REHA 525 Career Development, Placement, and Support

-3 cr. (odd F) Introduces students to the theory, methods, and techniques for assisting clients to obtain and maintain employment.
+3 cr.
+(F) Introduces students to the theory, methods, and techniques for assisting clients to obtain and maintain employment.
 Special emphasis will be placed on career counseling, planning, assessment, job readiness, job analysis, development, and accommodation.

 REHA 560 DSM-5 for Rehabilitation & Mental Health Counselors

 3 cr.
-(F, Sp) Provides understanding of the structure, content, and uses of the DSM-5.
+(F live, Sp) Provides understanding of the structure, content, and uses of the DSM-5.
 General concepts and theoretical assumptions of the DSM diagnostic system will be explored.
 Strategies and techniques designed for assessment of specific disorders will also be illustrated and practiced.

 REHA 590 Prepracticum for Rehab and Mental Health Counseling

 3 cr.
-(F, Su-1 week) Introduces students to the counseling experience and promotion of knowledge, skills, and awareness of effective and ethical counseling methods and fundamentals of helping relationships and case management.
+(F live, Su-1 week live) Introduces students to the counseling experience and promotion of knowledge, skills, and awareness of effective and ethical counseling methods and fundamentals of helping relationships and case management.
 Through practice and supervision, students will develop clinical skills necessary to influence the helping process.
 Demonstration of these skills is a prerequisite for enrollment in practicum (REHA 594).

 REHA 594 Counseling Practicum

 3 cr.
-Prerequisites: REHA 590 or consent of instructor.
-(F, Sp, Su) Provides the graduate student with an opportunity to acquire counseling experience and firsthand knowledge of the purpose, function, services, and clientele of a specific rehabilitation agency or mental health counseling setting.
+(F, Sp) Provides the graduate student with an opportunity to acquire counseling experience and firsthand knowledge of the purpose, function, services, and clientele of a specific rehabilitation agency or mental health counseling setting.
 In addition to on-site work experience, the practicum placement will be supplemented with counseling clinic activities for faculty/group supervision, feedback exchange, and counseling skill enhancement.